 The Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020 came into force on 1 April 2020, applying to all new tenancies from 1 July 2020 and all existing tenancies in England as of 1 April 2021.
 Landlords will need to arrange for a qualified engineer to conduct EIC tests on new tenancies and existing ones based on their nature.
 EICR’s are valid for 5 years and properties with existing EICRs will not need a new one until the existing report expires.

 Legislate is a web based platform for creating contracts by answering simple questions.
 Our lawyer approved agreements are written in plain English which means that everyone can understand them.
 You can read how to create your first Legislate agreements in our tutorial and watch a short demo.
-If you would like to try Legislate, please book an introductory call.
+If you would like to try Legislate, please sign up or book an introductory call.

 The opinions on this page are for general information purposes only and do not constitute legal advice on which you should rely.